To Sink Something

 transitive verb, ichidan verb

 Because the hiragana ends with an う sound, you know this word is a verb.
-The kanji itself means sink so the verb vocab version is to sink.
+The kanji itself means sink so the verb vocab version is to sink something or to submerge something.

 When you sink something, like a battleship, you go on and say: "she's (しず) sunk, I sunk her."
 That's like your tagline, or something.
 You say it for some reason because you think it's cool.